 An easy way to start with what they are is to understand what they are not.

-Alternative investments are a wide range of assets not categorized as one of the three traditional investment types – cash/cash equivalents, stocks (equities), or bonds.
+Alternative investments are a wide range of assets (i.e. real estate, artwork, tax liens) not classified as cash/cash equivalents, stocks (equities), or bonds, the traditional investment types.

 Most alternative investments are considered ‘illiquid assets’ as compared to the traditional asset classes – because they are more difficult or take more time to sell.